tomvictor/iotcore/README.md

 ## Planned Features

 * MQTT based IoT protocol
+* MQTT broker with websocket and tcp support (Written in golang)
 * Easy sensor data storage
 * APIs for IoT Device management and storage
 * Most of the IoT logics will be handled by inbuilt golang application.
 It will then communicate with the django using channels
+* and more coming soon

 ## Installation